jesbu1/csci-566-assignment2/README.md

 Without it, training will be painfully slow.

-To do this, simply click on this "Open in Colab" button at the top of each notebook while viewing the notebook on Github.
+To do this, simply click on the "Open in Colab" button at the top of each notebook while viewing the notebook on Github (or locally).
+Make sure to right click -> open in new tab for it to work on Github.

 You can then make a copy of the notebook in Google Colab (`Copy to Drive`) and start working on it!